Feast Day: September 26th, May 8th & June 30th

 After Our Lord’s Crucifixion, Saint John remained with Our Most Blessed Mother of God until the time of her Blessed Dormition.
 Three days before her Blessed Repose, Archangel Gabriel gave a branch of a date palm to Our Most Holy Mother of God, and during the procession of her precious body to the tomb Saint John carried this palm branch in front of the bier.

-Saint John the Theologian wrote the Gospel according to John, some Epistles and the Book of Revelation.
+Saint John the Theologian wrote the Gospel according to John, three Epistles and the Book of Revelation.

 Saint John, the Disciple of Love, once heard about a youth who left the righteous way of life and joined a band of robbers.
 Despite his old age, Saint John travelled into the wilderness to find him.
 When the youth saw him he began to run and hide, but Saint John ran after him promising to take his sins upon himself if he repented and ceased to bring ruin upon his Soul.
 The young man was shaken by the deep love of Saint John, and he repented and changed his way of life.

 Translation of the Beloved Disciple of Christ

 When Saint John was over 100 years old, it was time for his departure to the Lord.
 Saint John asked his disciples to prepare a grave for him in the shape of a Cross.
 He then lay in it and asked his disciples to cover him with soil.
 Painfully kissing their beloved teacher goodbye, they covered his face with a cloth and then filled in the grave.
 When the other disciples of Saint John came to venerate his Holy body, they opened the grave and found it empty.

 The Holy Manna from the Tomb of Saint John